Hitman: Codename 47: Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+Hitman: Codename 47 received "mixed or average reviews" according to the review aggregation website Metacritic.
 Jim Preston of NextGen called it "A deeply flawed masterpiece that will, nonetheless, reward forgiving gamers."
 Jake The Snake of GamePro said, "Though Rambo wannabes will feel pinned down by the game's realism, this captivating title oozes with enough seedy atmosphere and tense action to satisfy the most jaded gamer."
 (Note: GamePro gave the game two 4.5/5 scores for graphics and fun factor, and two 4/5 scores for sound and control.)
 Michael Lafferty of GameZone gave it seven out of ten, saying that "The violence is a little excessive."

 The game received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 units in the UK.
 In April 2009, Square Enix revealed that Hitman had surpassed half a million sales globally.